 Do you edit my guest blog post?

-Myself or one of my editors will do a couple rounds of review to catch any potential spelling, grammar, or punctuation mistakes.
-We also may edit the formatting slightly to adhere to a consistent layout across all our posts.
-Lastly, on occasion we may alter your title to create something more exciting or enticing to read.
+I will do a couple rounds of review to catch any potential spelling, grammar, or punctuation mistakes.
+I also may edit the formatting slightly to adhere to a consistent layout across all our posts.
+Lastly, on occasion I may alter your title to create something more exciting or enticing to read.
 However, with those few exceptions, I will generally leave your blog post as-is.

 Who owns the copyright to my blog post?